What Can You Do With a Master's Degree in Bioinformatics?

 Microbiologists investigate the growth, structure, development, and other characteristics of microscopic organisms.
 This category also includes medical microbiologists, who study the relationship between organisms and disease, or the effects of antibiotics on certain microorganisms.

-According to O*NET (2022), only 13 percent of microbiologists have master’s degrees, but extensive knowledge of biology, chemistry, and mathematics is a requirement.
-Some technical skill in analytical software (TreeView) and database user interfaces (Microsoft Access) is a plus.
+According to O*NET (2024), only 13 percent of microbiologists have master’s degrees, but extensive knowledge of biology, chemistry, and mathematics is a requirement.
+Some technical skills in analytical software (TreeView) and database user interfaces (Microsoft Access) are a plus.

 How to Become a Software Engineer